 1992: Al Pacino

 - Movie: “Scent of a Woman”

 Another recipient of the “Triple Crown of Acting,” Al Pacino earned his Academy Award for Best Actor for his performance as the blind Lieutenant Colonel Frank Slade in “Scent of a Woman.”
 He has been nominated so far for eight Oscars and 17 Golden Globes (of which he has won four), among many other accolades.
 That same year, he was nominated for Best Supporting Actor for “Glengarry Glen Ross,” marking the first time an actor was up for two Academy Awards for different movies in the same ceremony.

 You may also like: Best and worst Jennifer Lopez movies

 - Movie: “Philadelphia”

 Tom Hanks is a household name in the world of acting, having starred in numerous critically acclaimed films that have grossed more than $4.5 billion at the U.S. box office.
 Along with Spencer Tracy, Tom Hanks is the only actor to win two back-to-back Oscars for Best Actor.
 His first was for “Philadelphia,” in which he played a gay lawyer suffering from AIDS who sues his law firm for discrimination.

 1994: Tom Hanks

 - Movie: “Forrest Gump”

-In 1994, Tom Hanks claimed his second consecutive Oscar for Best Actor for his portrayal of the title role in "Forrest Gump."
-The Robert Zemeckis-directed film made a killing in the box office and won six Oscars.
+In 1994, Tom Hanks claimed his second consecutive Oscar for Best Actor for his portrayal of the title role in “Forrest Gump.”
+The Robert Zemeckis-directed film made a killing at the box office and won six Oscars.
 The film follows the life of Forrest Gump, a dim but loving athletic man from Alabama who lives through many extraordinary events.

 1995: Nicolas Cage